CAPTAINGROSCHEH/IRyS-noises-website/README.md

 # IRyS-noises-website
- I'm trying to do something for IRyS
+I really love making sound clips of IRyS, so why not make a whole website to find them?
+Vue was used for the frontend.

- this is a terrible place
+this is a terrible repo, I'm totally not used to Github LOL.